 If you are travelling from the Port of Civitavecchia to Rome by train, we advise you to buy a BIRG ticket (that covers 5 zones).
 This €12 daily ticket allows unlimited trips in all public transports between Civitavecchia Station and Rome until the midnight of the day you stamp it for the first time.
 You can buy BIRG directly at the station.

-The metropolitan trains run in average every 5 minuti in rush hours and on weekdays.
-Be patient on the weekends and bank holidays, since there are fewer trains, so they don't run very often
+The subway trains run in average every 5 minuti in rush hours and on weekdays.
+Be patient on the weekends and bank holidays, since there are fewer trains, so they don't run very often.

-For further information about timetables and bus routes, we advice to check the Atac website.
+For further information about timetables and bus routes, we advice to Atac official website.

-We present the 5 most common tickets used to move about Rome by bus, tram, trolley bus and subway:
+Here you find the 5 most common tickets used to move around Rome by bus, tram, trolleybus and subway:

-ROMA 24 HOURS (€7) Valid for 24 hours from the moment it has been stamped for an unlimited number of journeys
+ROMA 24 HOURS (€7) Valid 24 hours from first validation and for unlimited travel within the city of Rome

-ROMA 48 HOURS (€12.50) Valid for 48 hours from the moment it has been stamped for an unlimited number of journeys
+ROMA 48 HOURS (€12.50) Valid 48 hours from first validation and for unlimited travel within the city of Rome

 *All children up to 10 years old travel for free by public transport in the city of Rome if accompanied by an adult.